viorble/Lecture-Database/ch08_advanced_SQL.md

 </div>

 # Procedural SQL Used in Triggers
-- A trigger is a procedural SQL code automatically invoked by the relational DBMS when a data manipulation event occurs
+A trigger is a procedural SQL code automatically invoked by the relational DBMS when a data manipulation event occurs
-  - A trigger is invoked before or after a data row is inserted, updated, or deleted (not support select)
+- Trigger is invoked before or after a row is inserted, updated, or deleted (not select)
+  - Fire trigger after rows are changed: audit data
+  - Fire trigger before rows are changed: affect data
 - A trigger is associated with a database table
 - Each database table may have one or more triggers
 - A trigger is executed as part of the transaction that triggered it
 - Triggers are critical to proper database operation and management

-# Triggers That Audit Data
+# Triggers After Row Changed That Audit Data
 Using triggers to track changes to a table (payable) by creating another audit table (payable_audit) that logs who change what and when.
 - After insert triggers
 - After delete triggers